Saad Haroon: Improv and live shows

 In 2002, Haroon created BlackFish, Pakistan's first improv comedy troupe, which was chosen to represent Pakistan in an international youth theatre project called "Contacting the World", held at Contact Theatre in Manchester, England, in 2004.
 As of August 2004, the eight members of the troupe were: Haroon; Umar Rana; Sanam Saeed; Sami Shah; Cyrus Viccaji; Ishma Alvi; Faris Khalid; and Yasser Salehjee.
 Haroon stepped down as director of BlackFish in 2005 to pursue other projects, but continued to work on other projects with Contact Theatre, including World Wide Jam around 2006.
 He performed at the Dubai Community Theatre in Dubai in 2007.

 Haroon then created another comedy troupe, called SHARK.
-In 2008, Shark became the first improv troupe to tour Pakistan and perform longform improv.
-SHARK's tour included performances in Karachi, Islamabad, and Lahore, where audiences throughout Pakistan witnessed musical forms of improv comedy and a longform improv structure known as "the Harold" for the first time.
+In 2008, SHARK became the first improv troupe to tour Pakistan and perform longform improv.
+SHARK's tour included performances in Karachi, Islamabad, and Lahore, where audiences witnessed musical forms of improv comedy and a longform improv structure known as "the Harold" for the first time.
 SHARK's lineup included Haroon, Danish Ali, Umair Pervez, Jaffar Ali, Daniyal Ahmed, Sohaib Khan, and Sana Nasir.

 Haroon was the first Pakistani stand-up comedian to perform in English in cities across Pakistan in his tour "Saad Haroon: Very Live", in 2008.

 Haroon was the creator, co-writer, and director of We've made contact; a half-improvised, half-scripted original format play created for the British Council's "Connecting Futures" project, performed in Manchester, England.